Chai112/Deep-Crimson-Chess/README.md

 ```
 using concept 2, training for 50 epochs using a rather larger NN, it can start to tell the difference between who is winning.
 If a white pawn is very far up the rank, it gives a favourable chance to white of winning (around 0.74, equivalent to 48 pawns up).
 However sometimes it does not give equal piece advantages.
 For example, if black a lot of pawns and knights whereas white does not, it only gives a advantage to black (like around 0.43 (-14 pawns)).
 Obviously, it is exagerrating the numbers of pawns, but it may be the result of stockfish giving very exagerrated evaluations during endgames (bad data) and also when it is "mate in", it awards 1.0 (100 pawns up).
 It may be a better idea to use sigmoid instead.

-Adding too many neurons causes the loss to stick at 0.175 and move very slowly
+Adding too many neurons causes the loss to stick at 0.175 and move very slowly (no!
+This is probably because it converged prematurely due to a bad initial condition.
+Other tests work well.)

-### Commit 21:
+### Test #2

 The same as the previous one but with altered dimensions
 ```